Full 2011 Ford F-150 Review

 The added muscle and fuel economy for 2011 is a nice complement to an already impressive truck.
 Folks with typical pickup requirements (such as hauling the family and/or a bed full of lawn mulch) will find that the F-150 still offers a wide range of body styles and trim levels.
 But the Ford also offers a number of unique and useful perks, among these a flat rear floor, generous passenger room in crew cabs, a deployable step that eases access to the bed and Ford's Sync multimedia voice command system.
 For commercial-grade use, Ford offers the contractor-oriented lineup of "Work Solutions" options.

-The full-size truck market is very competitive, and rivals from Dodge, General Motors and Toyota are certainly capable.
+The full-size truck market is very competitive, and rivals such as the 2011 Ram 1500, 2011 Chevrolet Silverado and 2011 Toyota Tundra are certainly capable.
 Yet the F-150 is a perennial best-seller because Ford listens to suggestions and criticisms from consumers and critics alike, and the 2011 Ford F-150 epitomizes this philosophy.
 Whether you're looking for a basic work truck, a plush family hauler, a rig you could run the Baja 1000 with or something with four wheels that proudly announces your allegiance to Harley-Davidson, there's bound to be an F-150 with your name on it.

 Body Styles, Trim Levels, and Options